Woll0r/cardboardbot/README.md

 ## Requirements

-Requires Python 2.7 and will not run with Python 3 because some of the modules used don't work with Python 3.
+Might work with Python 3, but has only been tested with Python 2.7

-You can install the required Python packages with a simple `pip install -r requirements.txt`
+You can install the required Python 2.7 packages with a simple `pip install -r requirements_python2.txt`

+There's also a list of Python 3 requirements you can install with `pip install -r requirements_python3.txt`

-You will also need an AIML library for the bot to use.
+You will also need an AIML library for the bot to use, at least in Python 2.7.
 I personally used the [A.L.I.C.E.
 AIML set](https://code.google.com/p/aiml-en-us-foundation-alice/) which works nicely.
+This isn't needed for Python 3.

 ## Usage